 If the prosecution offers you a plea agreement, you may be compelled to enter a guilty plea in order to accept it.
 Only a Phoenix criminal defense attorney can help you assess the legal consequences of accepting a plea bargain and pleading guilty in front of a judge.

-Be sure you know what you’re doing before entering your guilty plea because you can’t change it once you’ve entered it.
+Be sure you know what you’re doing before entering your guilty plea.
+You can’t change it once you’ve entered it.
 A plea bargain frequently results in a lower sentence than the maximum allowed for your crime.
 However, this does not always mean it is the best deal you could receive.
 This is where your lawyer can really help you out and provide you with some advice legal advice.

 Next is a sentencing hearing, where the defendant finds out what penalty they get for the offense for which they have been found guilty.
-If you’re confused about whether you should make a no contest plea, speak with an Arizona criminal defense lawyer at Ybarra, Maldonado, & Alagha Group to learn more.
+If you’re confused about making a no contest plea, speak with a lawyer at Ybarra Maldonado Law Group.

-Consult an Experienced Phoenix Criminal Defense Lawyer at Ybarra, Maldonado, & Alagha Group
+Consult an Experienced Phoenix Criminal Defense Lawyer at Ybarra Maldonado Law Group

-For guidance on the consequences of a no contest plea under Arizona law or to go over your case with one of our Phoenix criminal defense lawyers, contact the Ybarra, Maldonado, & Alagha Group today.
+For guidance on the consequences of a no contest plea under Arizona law or to go over your case with one of our Phoenix criminal defense lawyers, contact the Ybarra Maldonado Law Group today.
 Protecting your rights with a thorough investigation of your case and creating a strong defense is our attorneys’ priority.
-Our experienced criminal defense law legal team may help you avoid the repercussions of offenses such as AZ DUI, AZ drug possession, or AZ theft crimes.
+Our experienced criminal defense team may help you avoid the repercussions of offenses.
+Our attorneys handle cases involving crimes such as AZ DUI, AZ drug possession, or AZ theft crimes.

-We have extensive experience defending clients against a wide range of criminal offenses at Ybarra, Maldonado, & Alagha Group.
+We have extensive experience defending clients against a wide range of criminal offenses at Ybarra Maldonado Law Group.
 We use a client-centered approach to ensure that the legal process goes as smoothly as possible.
-Schedule a consultation with a criminal defense attorney concerning no contest or other pleas by calling (602) 910-4040 or filling out our online contact form today.
+Schedule a consultation with a criminal defense attorney concerning no contest or other pleas.
+Call (602) 910-4040 or filling out our online contact form today.